 WHY THE RSJ POLE WEIGHT CHART IS NOT JUST A RANDOM TABLE

-Suppliers like Vishwageeta keep an updated chart because even a few kg difference here and there change the transport load, the crane planning, and sometimes even the design calculation.
+crane planning, and sometimes even design checking.
 So the chart becomes more useful than people notice at first.

 HOW THE WEIGHT ENDS UP CALCULATED INSIDE THE INDUSTRY